 Kittrick began to steer his new side away from relegation, with Boro finishing 20th in the final league table.
 The highlight of the season came at the end as Boro battled through to the Integro Doodson League Cup Final against Marine.
 Despite taking the lead through Callum Robinson, a red card for Dean Lisles and two late goals turned the game on its head and meant Boro finished as runners-ups.

 Steve Kittrick began his first full season in charge with high hopes, and after a stuttering start Boro gradually got going and were around the play-off places for most of the season.
 A slump before Christmas was halted by a 3-2 win over Tadcaster Albion on Boxing Day, but it seemed a place in the play-offs would be a step too far.
 The club was then rocked by the sudden death of Chairman Dave Holland in February 2017, and it seemed the season on the pitch was flat lining.
 However, a remarkable finish to the season, winning the last eight games saw the Seadogs sneak into third place and a play-off place.
-Hopes were dashed with a 3-1 defeat to Ossett Town in the semi-finals, but a strong finish and the return home to Scarborough at the Flamingo Land Stadium has led to high expectations of a strong season ahead.
-The new stadium was opened on 15 July 2017 against a Sheffield United XI in front of a capacity crowd, with bigger crowds hoped for throughout the season.
+Hopes were dashed with a 3-1 defeat to Ossett Town in the semi-finals, watched by 1004.
+A strong finish and the return home to Scarborough at the Flamingo Land Stadium has led to high expectations of a strong season ahead.